-If there are further declines in the price of telecommunication services in Mexico, Axtel will be forced to competitively react to those price declines by lowering its prices or risk losing market share, which would adversely affect its operating results and financial position.
+If there are further declines in telecommunication services' prices in Mexico, Axtel will be forced to competitively react to those price declines by lowering its prices or risk losing market share, which would adversely affect its operating results and financial position.

 Certain competitors have significantly greater financial resources and scale than Axtel.
-In particular, America Movil nationwide network and concessions, as well as its established and long-standing customer base, give it a substantial competitive advantage.
+In particular, America Movil's national network and its concessions, as well as its established customer base, give it a substantial competitive advantage.

-Axtel's ability to generate cash flows will depend on its ability to compete in the ICT industry in Mexico.
+Axtel's ability to generate cash flow will depend on its ability to compete in the ICT industry in Mexico.

 Competition in the ICT industry has increased significantly as competitors have faced a reduction in their margins from voice and data services.
-As a result, Axtel has been shifting its focus and sales efforts to new services, including capturing future growth in providing information technology ("IT") services in Mexico and connectivity to wholesale customers.
-This strategy has several risks, among which the following are included:
+As a result, Axtel has been shifting its focus and sales efforts to new value-added and digital transformation services, including capturing future growth in providing information technology (IT) services in Mexico and connectivity to wholesale customers.
+This strategy has several risks, including:

-- Continuous, rapid and important changes in technology and new products in the field of IT, data and internet services, and Axtel's possible inability to have access to or to deploy alternative or new technology. - High levels of capital investment required to provide connectivity to wholesale customers, IT services, data and internet services and implement related technological changes. - The highly competitive nature of the ICT market, which may include the entrance of new competitors with significant capital or technological resources. - The stronger competitive position of some of Axtel's competing companies, such as América Móvil, which is the dominant provider of telecommunications services in Mexico. - Limited flexibility in the Mexican regulatory framework applicable to telecommunications to obtain approval to offer new technological changes. - Strict, unfavorable or delayed interpretations by regulators, related to the roll-out of Axtel's services, the offering of new services, or the integration of its services; and - Additional competition from companies providing telecom and IT services.
+- Continuous, rapid and significant changes in technology and new products in the field of IT, the competitive market for connectivity services. - Uncertainty in the political and economic environment to make investments in telecommunications. - The highly competitive nature of the ICT market. - The stronger competitive position and scale of some of Axtel's competitors, such as América Móvil, which is the dominant provider of telecommunications services in Mexico. - Limited flexibility in the Mexican regulatory framework applicable to telecommunications to obtain approval on proposed technology changes. - Strict, unfavorable or delayed interpretations by regulators, in relation to the implementation of Axtel's services, the offering of new services, or the integration of its services; and - Additional competition from companies providing telecom and IT services.